About SUCCULENT EUPHORBIAS

 Milky sap that oozes from the cut stems or trunks of euphorbias can cause a skin rash and eye irritation so severe it sends the victim to the hospital.
 Wear gloves and eye protection when pruning euphorbias, and don't plant where children or dogs play.
-See my pruning video.
+Watch my pruning video:

 Shop for succulent euphorbias

 Online: Mountain Crest Gardens